pkells12/cursor_prd_generator/README.md

 # Generate a roadmap and display it
 python main.py generate "Your app idea description"

-# Generate a roadmap and save it to a file
+# Generate a roadmap and save it to the roadmaps directory
 python main.py save "Your app idea description" --output-file my_roadmap.md
 ```

 ## Required API Key

 This project requires an Anthropic API key to work.
 You can get one by signing up at [https://www.anthropic.com/](https://www.anthropic.com/).

+## Output

+Generated roadmaps are saved to the `roadmaps` directory by default.
+You can specify a custom filename with the `--output-file` parameter.

 ## License